 This is the first question one should ask when opting for any course.
 While the perception of online courses is changing, there are plenty of voids which make online certifications untrustworthy.
 For example, there is no centralized online ruling authority to monitor fake programs.
 You can, however, take classes at prominent institutions but there are several students falling for fake websites every day.
 If you keep your eyes and mind open – you will know which program is fake and which is real.
 Consult with experts, ask questions on Quora or reddit to find out if a course is good for you or not.

 Before you get your degree, you will have to go through this learning phase.
 Online learning is, unlike classroom learning, more intuitive and diverse.
 You will have a variety of options that classroom programs don’t:

 Relearning is your successive attempt to learn or remember a subject.
 With online programs, you can watch your videos, pause those and even repeat those later.

 - Made for you

 Online courses are made specifically for you.
 You can adjust how video lectures play and continue learning anywhere you are.

 Unlike classroom programs, online courses are portable.
 You can take those with you, anywhere you want.
 Some programs provide custom devices like tablets, USB storages etc. so that you can log into those anywhere you want with or without internet connectivity.

 - Affordable Rates

-Online programs cost less than classroom programs as there is less infrastructure consumption, lower paper & pen usage and even less travelling.
+Online programs cost less than classroom programs, as there is less infrastructure consumption, lower paper & pen usage and even less traveling.